 Most secured cards come with a variety of fees, but make sure you don’t get a card with a ton of hidden fees or high charges for essential services.
 Many of the charges are avoidable under most circumstances.
 If you pay your bill on time, for example, you won’t have to worry about late fees, APR, or penalty fees.

 One fee you may not be able to avoid is the annual fee.
 Many secured cards charge an annual fee.
 Costs vary but expect a yearly charge of between $25 and $99.
 Any annual fee over $50 is too much, as you probably won’t get what you pay for.
 Instead, aim for a secured card with an annual fee of $50 or less.

 If you are paying a higher annual fee, make sure you get your money’s worth.
-The Green Dot primor Gold and the First Progress Platinum Prestige Mastercard, for instance, have a $49 annual fee but offer an unbeatable APR under 10%.
-That impressive APR makes the annual fee worth it – but without an enticing offer like that, you should avoid cards with high fees.
+The Merrick Bank Double Your Line™ Secured Visa® features a $36 annual fee but can help you bridge the gap between secured and unsecured by doubling your credit line after seven on-time payments – with no additional security deposit requirements.
+That impressive feature makes the annual fee worth it – but without an enticing offer like that, you should avoid cards with high fees.

 Credit Bureau Reporting